 (1) Other comprehensive income is comprised of unrealized gains and losses on available-for-sale investments.
-Unrealized gains before tax effect on available-for-sale securities were \$1.7 million for the nine months ended December 31, 2016.
+Unrealized losses before tax effect on available-for-sale securities were \$909,000 for the three months ended July 1, 2017.

-16. Stock-Based Compensation
+17. Stock-Based Compensation

 The Company maintains stock incentive plans whereby stock option grants or awards of restricted stock may be made to certain officers, directors and key employees.
-As of December 31, 2016, the plans, which are shareholder approved, permit the award of up to 1,650,000 shares of the Company's common stock, of which 339,702 shares were still available for grant.
+As of July 1, 2017, the plans, which are shareholder approved, permit the award of up to 1,650,000 shares of the Company's common stock, of which 374,850 shares were still available for grant.
 When options are exercised, new shares of the Company's common stock are issued.
 Stock options may not be granted below 100% of the fair market value of the Company's common stock at the date of grant and generally expire seven years from the date of grant.
 Stock options and awards of restricted stock typically vest over a one to five year period as determined by the plan administrator (the Compensation Committee of the Board of Directors, which consists of independent directors).
 The stock incentive plans provide for accelerated vesting of stock options upon a change in control (as defined in the plans).

-Stock-based compensation cost charged against income for the three and nine months ended December 31, 2016 was \$386,000 and \$1.7 million, respectively.
-The Company recorded stock-based compensation expense of \$395,000 and \$1.5 million for the three and nine months ended December 26, 2015, respectively.
+Stock-based compensation cost charged against income for the three months ended July 1, 2017 and July 2, 2016 was \$513,000 and \$370,000, respectively.

-As of December 31, 2016, total unrecognized compensation cost related to stock options was approximately \$3.8 million and the related weighted-average period over which it is expected to be recognized is approximately 3.48 years.
+As of July 1, 2017, total unrecognized compensation cost related to stock options was approximately \$3.6 million and the related weighted-average period over which it is expected to be recognized is approximately 3.31 years.

-The following table summarizes the option activity within the Company's stock-based compensation plans for the nine months ended December 31, 2016:
+The following table summarizes the option activity within the Company's stock-based compensation plans for the three months ended July 1, 2017:

 Number of Shares

-Outstanding at April 2, 2016 491,980
+Outstanding at April 1, 2017 464,930

-Granted 116,850
+Granted 4,000

-Exercised (119,275)
+Exercised (56,500)

-Canceled or expired (16,125)
+Canceled or expired

-Outstanding at December 31, 2016 473,430
+Outstanding at July 1, 2017 412,430

-Exercisable at December 31, 2016 246,025
+Exercisable at July 1, 2017 189,525

-17. Earnings Per Share
+18. Earnings Per Share